diem/website/website/blog/2019-11-15-5-months-and-growing-strong.md

 - How to scale the Libra network
 - Libra wallet interoperability

-## Expanding testnet
+## Expanding to the pre-mainnet

-Until we launch mainnet, the best and fastest way we have to demonstrate Libra network functionality and provide early access to developers around the world is through our testnet.
-Testnet makes it easier and faster to test, troubleshoot, diagnose, and resolve software edge cases.
-One measure of our success in this phase is the number of nodes that are live on the testnet.
-Currently, testnet has:
+Until we launch mainnet, the best and fastest way we have to demonstrate Libra network functionality and provide early access to developers around the world is through our pre-mainnet.
+Pre-mainnet makes it easier and faster to test, troubleshoot, diagnose, and resolve software edge cases.
+One measure of our success in this phase is the number of nodes that are live on the pre-mainnet.
+Currently, pre-mainnet has:

 - Deployed nodes: 7
 - In-process nodes: 6